iCliniq Logo

 So, it is suggestive of microcytic hypochromic anemia.

-There are many causes for microcytic hypochromic anemia like iron deficiency, thalassemia minor, blood loss, chronic disease, etc.
+There are many causes for microcytic hypochromic anemia, like iron deficiency, thalassemia minor, blood loss, chronic disease, etc.

-Since you have bleeding history twice, it is advisable to investigate with coagulation parameters like a PTT (partial thromboplastin time) and coagulation factor estimation for further workup.
+Since you have a bleeding history twice, it is advisable to investigate with coagulation parameters like a PTT (partial thromboplastin time) and coagulation factor estimation for further workup.

 You can visit a hematologist for a detailed discussion and physical examination accordingly.